MichaelaSchauer/Device-Monitoring-Sample-and-Element-Precision/README.md

 Portable X-ray fluorescence (pXRF) has become a standard tool in archaeological science, yet robust, transparent workflows for precision assessment and routine device monitoring are often lacking.

-This repository provides a reproducible and documented protocol for evaluating pXRF data quality, supporting both methodological transparency and long-term instrument control in archaeological applications.
+This repository provides a reproducible and documented protocol for evaluating pXRF data quality, supporting both methodological transparency and instrument monitoring in pXRF studies.

 ---